SimVascular/simvascular.github.io-archive/source/documentation/modeling/_importingExportingGroups.md

-###Importing and Exporting Contour Groups in Legacy Formats
+###Importing and Exporting Segmentations

+**Importing Segmentations:**

+	Right click the data node "Segmentations" in the SV project in Data Manager Click "Load Segmentations" in the popup menu
+	Select a contour group (.ctgr) file (2D segmentation) or a vtp file (3D segmentation as a closed surface)) Click the “Open” button.

-**Importing Groups:**
+**Importing Legacy Segmentations:**

-	Right click the data node "Segmentations" in the SV project in Data Manager Click "Load Legacy  Segmentations" in the popup menu Select a directory you would like to load, and click the “Choose” button.
+	Right click the data node "Segmentations" in the SV project in Data Manager Click "Import Legacy  Segmentations" in the popup menu Select a directory you would like to load, and click the “Choose” button.

-**Exporting Groups:**
+**Exporting as Legacy Segmentations:**

-	Right click the data node "Segmentations" in the SV project in Data Manager Click "Save Legacy  Segmentations" in the popup menu Select a directory you would like to save, and click the “Choose” button.
+	Right click the data node "Segmentations" in the SV project in Data Manager Click "Export All as Legacy  Segmentations" in the popup menu Select a directory you would like to save, and click the “Choose” button.